sagemath/sagewiki_to_gh-2022-10-10/days87.md

     * Marc M.: Greyhound tickets appear to be sold out on Saturday (7/22).
 I'd like to get to Montreal airport before 7pm (I have a flight at 8.50pm).
 (Update: they appear as sold out on greyhound.ca, but they are available at greyhound.com --go figure!--).
     * JP Flori: I plan to take the 12:10pm bus (to montreal main bus station) which still seem available, like any other bus on that day.

+== Reimbursements ==

+Instructions for reimbursements will be given on the first day of the conference.
+If you are '''not''' a US citizen or green card holder, please bring your passport and any visa paperwork you have (I-94, visa stamps, etc.) so that we can make scans while you are here.

 == Internet on campus ==

 The University of Vermont offers [[https://www.eduroam.us/|eduroam]] on campus.
 To access the network at UVM, please take a few minutes to set up your laptop before traveling, while you are on your home university campus.
 If you do not have eduroam, please contact Christelle Vincent to receive a guest log in for UVM's network.